 - Messages sent to the arbitration mailbox (like approval request notification).

 - Recall messages.

 - Journal report.

 Mail flow rules are similar to the Inbox rules that are available in Outlook and Outlook on the web (formerly known as Outlook Web App).
-The main difference is mail flow rules take action on messages while they're in transit, not after the message is delivered to the mailbox.
+The main difference is that the mail flow rules take action on messages while they're in transit, and not after the message is delivered to the mailbox.
 Mail flow rules contain a richer set of conditions, exceptions, and actions, which provides you with the flexibility to implement many types of messaging policies.